 Once you’ve setup a payment method, you can then create multiple fees each with their own properties, such as price, duration, number of images allowed and which directory category that particular fee applies to.
 The different fee plans can also give users access to different listing fields.
 For example, the basic fee plan might not let users list their Facebook and Twitter accounts, while the regular plan allows the listing of the Twitter account, and the premium fee plan allows the listing of both.

 The plugin can be setup to require users to register with your site, using the WordPress user management functionality, before they can submit a listing.
-The plugin can also be integrated with a number of membership plugins, such as eMember and s2Member, for greater access restriction abilities.
+The plugin can also be integrated with a number of membership plugins, such as eMember, for greater access restriction abilities.

 Google Maps for Listings

 By using the premium Google Maps module, it is possible add a Google Map to the directory and individual listings.
 This is a great feature to have if you are running a localised directory and want an easy way for your visitors to find listings by location.
 The map feature can be setup to show all listings on one map.
 Additional maps can also be created at category level for more targeted listings maps.
 With this module it is also possible to customise how the map is displayed including the size and the map type.

 Another premium module allows your visitors to rate each listing.
 With this module enabled, visitors can rate businesses or other entitles listed on your site, making the directory even more useful to those looking for a recommendation from the community.